 |Exclamation Mark (May have less serious health effect or damage the ozone)|

 There are a lot of similarities between the Canadian and American labels.
-Although one key difference is the color coding.
+Although one key difference is the color-coding.
 As shown in the table above, the labels for the U.S. have different colors.
-This helps differentiate between the types of hazard that certain materials can have.
+This helps differentiate between the types of hazards that certain materials can have.
 The “Hazard Diamond” from the National Fire Protection Association (NFPA 704) shown in Figure 2 conveys health warning information for emergency response teams.

 |Figure 2.
 Hazard Diamond (Uline)|

 With the help of labels, it is a lot easier to separate these hazardous substances.
 It is also important to keep incompatible materials at a distance from each other such as: